Psychometrics

 Great rhetoric but what?

-Replicability index goes much deeper on the details of how these models do, or do not, work but examining the identifiability assumptions in one paper: More Madness than Genius: Meta-Traits of Personality.
+Replicability index goes much deeper on the details of how these models do, or do not, work by examining the identifiability assumptions in one paper: More Madness than Genius: Meta-Traits of Personality.
 Seems suggestive of how to do this stuff.

 The new analyses of the results suggest that the published model is misleading in several ways.